Introduction to Romanticism of William Wordsworth

 William Wordsworth’ Take on Human Life

-After his death in 1850, Wordsworth’s wife, Mary Hutchinson published his semi-autobiography, The Prelude, a poetic collection of 14 books, which discussed his life in detail.
+After his death in 1850, Wordsworth’s wife, Mary Hutchinson, published his semi-autobiography, The Prelude, a poetic collection of 14 books, which discussed his life in detail.
 In The Prelude, considered to be a masterpiece in English literature, William Wordsworth draws his life experiences, right from his childhood in the Lake District, to his days studying at the University of Cambridge, and so on.

 The Lyrical Ballads: Greatest Poems of the Romantic Age

-The effect of “Lyrical Ballads” was such that it paved way for the rise of romantic poetry itself, which speaks volumes of the influence Wordsworth had, and contributions he made to this particular genre.
+The effect of “Lyrical Ballads” was such that it paved way for the rise of romantic poetry itself, which speaks volumes of the influence Wordsworth had and contributions he made to this particular genre.

 Contributions of William Wordsworth to Romantic Poetry can be broadly classified in two parts.
 First, the impact he had on the literary merits, and second, the influence he had on his contemporaries and future poets.

-Secondly, the influence he has had on his contemporaries and the future generation romantic poets is immense.
+Secondly, the influence he has had on his contemporaries and the future generation of romantic poets is immense.
 Almost all the great poets of the Romantic Age were either directly or indirectly influenced by Wordsworth’s works, his way of thinking, and his level of artistry.
 This gave a rise to an oceanic flow of poetry, which identified itself with nature, beauty, earthen life, and natural living.

 Note -If you like this post please check out my previous blog post on “Five Books to Read for Beginners“